c-hydro/fp-hyde/README.rst

 -----------------

 Hydrological model Continuum needs netcdf4 library to read input provided by other preprocessing tools and to write output for external applications (such as Panoply, cdo, ncview ...).
-To set and compile netcdf4 library a bash script named “setup_fp_env_system.sh” is provided.
+To set and compile netcdf4 library a bash script named **setup_fp_env_system.sh** is provided.
 Script downloads **zlib** [8_], **hdf5** [9_] and **netcdf4** [10_] libraries from their repositories; after downloading source compressed archives, script creates a folder in “$HOME/user/fp_libs_system/” where all libraries will be compilled and installed.
 During the installation, a environment file named “fp_env_system” is created for saving LD_LIBRARY_PATH (for native code libraries) and PATH (for executables) references of installed libraries.

 HMC libraries
 -------------
 After preparing all necessary libraries and environmental settings, source files of HMC must be compiled to run properly [11_]; usually, sources are compiled using **GNU compilers** (such as gcc and gfortran) that have to be installed on user’s machine.
-To compile and optimize HMC codes a bash file named “setup_fp_env_hmc.sh” is provided.
+To compile and optimize HMC codes a bash file named **setup_fp_env_hmc.sh** is provided.
 Using this setup file, user will have to answer some questions about how to compile HMC codes.
 Usually, to build Continuum for production use, options have to set as follows:

     • set compiler type [1] for using GNU/GFortran compiler;